 Most Starfaring Age vehicles generate thrust and power either through fusion or matter/antimatter reactions.
 Fuels for these reactions often include the use of common fissile materials such as uranium or plutonium (whose fission reactions are used to provide the initial energetic kick required to start the fusion reaction) as well as fusible materials, usually deuterium, tritium and/or an advanced mixed-oxide material.
 Antimatter is created in specialized particle accelerators and requires the use of the same materials used for fusion reactions.
 A sufficient quantity of antimatter is capable of providing enough energy to power a capital ship's Akwende drive; it stands to reason that even a small quantity of antimatter could provide virtually unlimited fuel for a small craft, though only a few vehicles in the Wing Commander continuity (such as the F-107 Dragon) are even capable of utilizing antimatter as a power source.
-Non-Starfaring Age vehicles will utilize other fuel sources; Metal Age vehicles in particular may rely heavily on wind power while Industrial Age vehicles will use fossil fuels, solar, wind or nuclear sources.
-These are of course just a few possible fuel sources; GMs are free to come up with their own sources of fuel for use in their adventures.
+Non-Starfaring Age vehicles will utilize other fuel sources; Metal Age vehicles in particular may rely heavily on wind power while Industrial Age vehicles will use fossil fuels, solar, wind or nuclear sources of fuel for use in their adventures.
 In practical terms, fuel is fuel; it doesn't matter so much what kind of fuel a vehicle has as much as that it actually has something.